F5Networks/f5-neutron-lbaas-dashboard-docs/docs/README.rst

 Follow the instructions for your distribution to install the |dashboard-long| on your Horizon controller.

 .. note::

-   This document assumes that you already have RDO Mitaka release installed as your OpenStack control plane with Horizon and Barbican enabled.
+   This document assumes that you already have the RDO Mitaka release installed as your OpenStack control plane, with Horizon and Barbican enabled.

 RPM
 ```

 #.
-Download and install |dashboard|.
+Download and install the |dashboard|.

    .. parsed-literal::